Executive Committee

 Nominations Committee

-The Nominations Committee receives nominations for and recruits qualified individuals to fill positiions on the QFHSA Board of Directors.
+The Nominations Committee receives nominations for and recruits qualified individuals to fill positions on the QFHSA Board of Directors.

 Communications Committee